Faden Away: Background and concept

+Release

+On October 15, 2013, Snoop Dogg and Dam-Funk released "Faden Away" on the iTunes Music Store, in promotion of their studio album 7 Days of Funk (2013).
+It was also made available to Stones Throw Records' music store, with the addition of the song's instrumental.
+On December 10, during the album's release, the song was released alongside "Hit Da Pavement" as a cassette single, with both vocal and instrumental versions.
+The cassette single was given away exclusively with the first week's orders of the LP and 45 box set.

 Music video

-On November 5, 2013, the music video for "Faden Away" premiered on Stones Throw's YouTube.
-The vintage-looking footage was directed by Henry DeMaio, and features Snoopzilla donning a jerry curl wig while performing alongside Dâm-Funk at a smoke-filled house party in Los Angeles.
-At a certain point during the night, Snoop finds a girl in the audience and starts to take a liking to her.
-The clip ends with Snoop bringing the girl back to his room, with a "To Be Continued…" sign before its end.
-Henry DeMaio has written on Twitter that he directed two videos for the album.
-On December 10, 2013, the music video for "Hit Da Pavement" premiered on VEVO and serves as the continuation of the plot in "Faden Away".
+On November 5, 2013, the music video for "Faden Away" premiered on Stones Throw's YouTube channel.
+The vintage-looking footage was directed by Henry DeMaio, and features Snoop Dogg donning a jerry curl wig while performing alongside Dam-Funk at a smoke-filled house party in Los Angeles.
+At a certain point during the night, Snoop Dogg finds a girl in the audience and starts to take a liking to her.
+The clip ends with Snoop Dogg bringing the girl back to his room, with a "To Be Continued…" sign before its end.
+Henry DeMaio wrote on Twitter that he directed two videos for the album.
+On December 10, the music video for "Hit Da Pavement" premiered on Vevo and serves as the continuation of the plot in "Faden Away".

 Live performances

 On October 21, 2013, 7 Days of Funk debuted their single on Jimmy Kimmel Live!, along with another song from the album, titled "Do My Thang".
-Backed by a full band during the performance which was highlighted by an appearance from Don "Magic" Juan, Snoopzilla and Dâm-Funk both wore matching white gloves, and Dâm played his keytar, then destroyed it in celebration.
-This marked Snoop's first appearance on Jimmy Kimmel Live! since the show's very first week of existence, and he also sat down for an interview with Kimmel.
-On December 9, 2013, the duo performed "Faden Away" on Conan, and The Queen Latifah Show on the following day.
-For Conan O'Brien, 7 Days of Funk enlisted their whole band, including hip hop producer Terrace Martin.
-Snoop also sat down with Conan for an interview to promote the album and some of his other endeavors.
-For Queen Latifah, they performed with their skeleton crew accompanied by two white-gloved poppers.
+Backed by a full band during the performance which was highlighted by an appearance from Don "Magic" Juan, Snoop Dogg and Dam-Funk both wore matching white gloves, with the latter played his keytar, then destroyed it in celebration.
+This marked Snoop Dogg’s first appearance on Jimmy Kimmel Live! since the show's very first week of existence and also sat down for an interview with Jimmy Kimmel.
+On December 9, the duo performed "Faden Away" on Conan, and on The Queen Latifah Show the following day.
+For the former show, 7 Days of Funk enlisted their whole band, including hip-hop producer Terrace Martin.
+Snoop Dogg also sat down with Conan O’Brien for an interview to promote the album and some of his other endeavors.
+For the latter show, they performed with their skeleton crew accompanied by two white-gloved poppers.

 Critical reception

-The song was met with generally positive reviews from music critics.
-Richard Spadine of DJBooth complimented the song, writing that "Snoop's Autotuned come-ons and his partner's keytar-driven electro-funk grooves coalesce into an eminently catchy end product".
-Chase Woodruff, writing for Slant Magazine, highlighted Dâm-Funk's production, calling it a "master class in silky-smooth funktronica production".
-Nate Patrin of Pitchfork noted that Snoopzilla achieved to make "breakup ruminations without sounding antagonistic" and wrote that he is "not Nate Dogg or anything, but his workmanlike singing voice is smooth enough to mesh with the piled-high space-flight chords Dâm-Funk uses to buoy it."
+“Faden Away” was met with generally positive reviews from music critics.
+Richard Spadine of DJBooth complimented the song, noting that Snoop Dogg’s AutoTune vocal style blends effectively with “keytar-driven electro-funk grooves”, resulting in an “eminently catchy end product.”
+Chase Woodruff, writing for Slant, highlighted Dam-Funk's production, calling it a "master class in silky-smooth funktronica production".
+Nate Patrin of Pitchfork observed that Snoop Dogg approaches breakup themes in a non-antagonistic way, and that his “workmanlike singing voice” fits well with Dam-Funk’s spacious, synth-heavy production.